-The Bachelor of Science degree program in Homeland Security Management will prepare students for the growing demand for qualified Homeland Security personnel at the local, state, and federal level.
-This program is designed to mirror the integrated nature of the myriad of disciplines falling under the auspices of the Homeland Security field while providing an in-depth education, which draws these disciplines together.
-The Homeland Security Management degree pulls together elements of security, emergency management, and intelligence analysis to provide students with a broad understanding of the field while preparing them for the specialized nature of their future careers.
+The Bachelor of Science degree program in Homeland Security Management (HSM) will prepare students for a growing demand for qualified homeland security personnel at the local, state, and federal level.
+This program is designed to mirror the integrated nature of the myriad of disciplines falling under the auspices of Homeland Security while providing an indepth education which draws these disciplines together.
+The HSM program incorporates elements of law enforcement, infrastructure security, emergency management, and intelligence gathering to provide students with a broad understanding, while preparing them for a plethora of careers in these growing fields.